WebOrigami/docs/src/egret/intro2.md

 can put all this into some form that can be easily read programmatically photo comes separately

+## Choosing the initial form of the About Us content

 --> graph diagram

-## Question 3: What transformations need to take place?
+## Identifying the necessary transformations

 Given the initial conception of the starting form of the content and the desired final form, you'll have to conceptually transform this content in several ways